agentrickard/domain/README.txt

 After you have enabled multiple DNS entries to resolve to your Drupal installation, you may activate the module and configure its settings.

+No matter how many domains resolve to the same IP, you only need one instance of Drupal's settings.php file.
+The sites folder should be named 'default' or named for your root domain.

 ----
 2.2 Creating Subdomain Records